Deformations of Saito-Kurokawa type and the Paramodular Conjecture (with an appendix by Cris Poor, Jerry Shurman, and David S. Yuen): Introduction

 \section{Introduction}

 In analogy with the Taniyama-Shimura Conjecture (proved by Wiles et al.), in the 1980s Yoshida proposed a conjecture postulating that abelian surfaces over $\bfQ$ should correspond to Siegel modular forms.
 The most important progress on this conjecture is due to Tilouine and Pilloni (\cite{Tilouine06, Pilloni12}).
-Their results show $p$-adic modularity of abelian surfaces $A$ (see also forthcoming work of Boxer, Calegari, Gee, and Pilloni on modularity) under the assumption that the residual Galois representation $A(\ov{\bfQ})[p]$ has image containing ${\rm PSp}_4(\bfF_p)$ and, more significantly, is itself modular.
+Their results show $p$-adic modularity of abelian surfaces $A$ (see also forthcoming work of Boxer, Calegari, Gee, and Pilloni on modularity, see \cite{BCGP}) under the assumption that the residual Galois representation $A(\ov{\bfQ})[p]$ has image containing ${\rm PSp}_4(\bfF_p)$ and, more significantly, is itself modular.
 The latter assumption essentially calls for an analogue of Serre's conjecture for $\ov{\sigma}_A$, which at present appears out of reach.

 Yoshida himself proved some cases of his conjecture in \cite{Yoshida80} when $\End_{\bfQ}(A)\neq\bfZ$.
 In 2014, Brumer and Kramer proposed a refinement of Yoshida's Conjecture by specifying the level of the Siegel modular form \cite{BrumerKramer14}.
-This is sometimes referred to as the \emph{Paramodular Conjecture}. \begin{conj}[Brumer - Kramer] There is a one-to-one correspondence between isogeny classes of abelian surfaces $A_{/\bfQ}$ of conductor $N$ with $\End_{\bfQ} A = \bfZ$ and weight 2 Siegel modular forms $F$, which are not in the space spanned by the Saito-Kurokawa lifts, have level $K(N)$ and rational eigenvalues, up to scalar multiplication, where $K(N)$ is the paramodular group of level $N$ defined by $K(N) = \gamma M_{4}(\bfZ) \gamma^{-1} \cap \Sp_4(\bfQ)$ with $\gamma = \diag[1,1,1,N]$.
-Moreover, the $L$-series of $A$ and $F$ should agree and the $p$-adic representation of $T_{p}(A) \otimes \bfQ_{p}$ should be isomorphic to those associated to $F$ for any $p$ prime to $N$ where $T_{p}(A)$ is the $p$-adic Tate module. \end{conj}
+This is sometimes referred to as the \emph{Paramodular Conjecture}. \begin{conj}[Brumer - Kramer] For every isogeny class of abelian surfaces $A_{/\bfQ}$ of conductor $N$ with $\End_{\bfQ} A = \bfZ$ there exists a weight 2 Siegel modular form $F$, which is not in the space spanned by the Saito-Kurokawa lifts, has level $K(N)$ and rational eigenvalues, where $K(N)$ is the paramodular group of level $N$ defined by $K(N) = \gamma M_{4}(\bfZ) \gamma^{-1} \cap \Sp_4(\bfQ)$ with $\gamma = \diag[1,1,1,N]$.
+The $L$-series of $A$ and $F$ should agree and the $p$-adic representation of $T_{p}(A) \otimes \bfQ_{p}$ should be isomorphic to the one associated to $F$ for any $p$ prime to $N$ where $T_{p}(A)$ is the $p$-adic Tate module. \end{conj}

 Brumer-Kramer \cite{BrumerKramer14} and Poor-Yuen \cite{PoorYuen15} verified Conjecture \ref{conj:paramodular1} in several cases by proving the non-existence of an abelian surface for certain (small) conductors $N$ for which there are no non-lift Siegel modular forms of level $K(N)$.
 When $A$ acquires extra endomorphisms over a quadratic field the paramodularity of $A$ has in some cases been proven using theta lifts, see \cite{JLR12} and \cite{BDPS}.